balabit/syslog-ng-gitbook/chapters/chapter_0/section_2.md

 zypper -v in syslog-ng syslog-ng-json
 ```

-There will be a conflict, as by default logging to `jorunald` is enabled.
+There will be a conflict, as by default logging to `journald` is enabled.
 The
-`systemd-logger` package can be safely deleted: choose number one!
+`systemd-logger` package can be safely deleted: choose number one.

 ```shell
  Solution 1: deinstallation of systemd-logger-210-25.16.1.x86_64